Code-Institute-Submissions/first-project-monkees-rock-band/README.md

 ## Deployment
 *Github pages* was used to deploy the [project](https://maria-mir.github.io/first-project-monkees-rock-band/).
-Some image did not appear after deployment.
-Those image sources were found to have '\' in the beginning.
+Some images did not appear after deployment.
+Those image sources were found to have / in the beginning.
 It was removed to fix the issue.

 ## Credits